 - Given 15 minutes to consume content, two-thirds of people would rather read something beautifully designed than something plain.
 (Source: Adobe)

 - 38% of people will stop engaging with a website if the content/layout is unattractive.
 (Source: Adobe)

 Do visitors to your website ‘hang out’?
-How long do they stay on a page?

 Is it reaching your next-generation buyer?

 - 48% of users say that if they arrive on a business site that isn’t working well on mobile, they take it as an indication of the business simply not caring.
 (MarginMedia)